TeamJM/journeymap-docs/docs/en/Contributing/translate-mod.md

+# **Translate the mod**

+If you want to contribute towards JourneyMap, a good way to do that is to translate the docs and the mod.
+This can help people that do not speak or not know how to read English, be able to read the JourneyMap docs in their own language.

+Instructions on how to translate the docs can be found [here](translate-docs.md)

 ## **I. Check the current language files**

 This Git repository contains the latest language files for JourneyMap: **[JourneyMap Language Files](https://github.com/TeamJM/journeymap-lang)**.